-TASK 4 Identify and analyze
+TASK 4 Identify and analyze hazard(s).

-hazard(s).
 PRINCIPLE 1.
 All real or potential hazards that may occur in each ingredient and at each stage of seafood processing should be considered:

-- Biological: harmful bacteria, viruses, algae, fungi, etc. - Chemical: biotoxins, e.g. histamine, and man-made chemicals or cleaners. - Physical: broken glass, metal fragments, insects or stones.
+- Biological: harmful bacteria, viruses, algae, fungi, etc. - Chemical: allergens, natural toxins, cleaners, etc. - · Physical: broken glass, metal fragments, or stones

 Once a food safety hazard has been identified, then an appropriate action or activity that can control it should be determined.